-Geoffrey C. Fox, Huapeng Yuan, Seung-Hee Bae gcf@indiana.edu yuanh@indiana.edu sebae@indiana.edu Community Grids Laboratory Indiana University Bloomington eScience applications need to use distributed Grid environments where each component is an individual or cluster of multicore machines.
-These are expected to have 64-128 cores 5 years from now and need to support scalable parallelism.
-Users will want to compose heterogeneous components into single jobs and run seamlessly in both distributed fashion and on a future "Grid on a chip" with different subsets of cores supporting individual components.
-We support this with a simple programming model made up of two layers supporting traditional parallel and Grid programming paradigms (workflow) respectively.
-We examine for a parallel clustering application, the Concurrency and Coordination Runtime CCR from Microsoft as a multi-paradigm runtime that integrates the two layers.
-Our work uses managed code (C#) and for AMD and Intel processors shows around a factor of 5 better performance than Java.
-CCR has MPI pattern and dynamic threading latencies of a few microseconds that are competitive with the performance of standard MPI for C.
+Geoffrey C. Fox, Huapeng Yuan, Seung-Hee Bae gcf@indiana.edu yuanh@indiana.edu sebae@indiana.edu Community Grids Laboratory Indiana University Bloomington eScience applications need to use distributed Grid environments where each component is an individual or cluster of multicore systems.
+These are expected to have 64-128 cores 5 years from now and the need to support scalable parallelism.
+We expect users will want to compose heterogeneous components into single jobs and run seamlessly in both distributed fashion and on a future "Grid on a chip" with different subsets of cores supporting individual components.
+We propose an elegant programming model exhibiting the "efficiency" and "productivity" layers in Patterson's description of the Berkeley approach to parallel computing [1].
+The efficiency layer finds traditional high performance parallel computing paradigms including OpenMP, MPI, dynamic threading and discrete event simulation.
+The "productivity" layer accessible to a broader range of programmers can be implemented in many ways including scripting, MapReduce [2], service workflow and Web 2.0 Mashups.
+In this paper, we look at a Cheminformatics application where compute intensive services running on multicore systems are linked together and to data sources such as PubChem and to visualization interfaces.
+A common underlying runtime that supports the different paradigms in each layer appears to be one important part of future computing environments integrating grid and multicore parallelism.
+Here we examine CCR or the Concurrency and Coordination Runtime from Microsoft as a multi-paradigm runtime supporting It is an attractive multi-paradigm candidate as it was designed to support general dynamic message "efficiency layer" patterns with high performance and already has a distributed "productivity layer" runtime known as DSS (Decentralised Software Services) built on top of it.
+Here we present performance measurements on 4 and 8 core systems for MPIstyle, dynamic threading and workflow.
+Our work uses managed code (C#) and our results on AMD and Intel processors show around a factor of 5 better performance than Java (for MPJ [3] and Axis2) with MPI pattern and dynamic threading latencies of a few microseconds.
+We are building a suite of data mining services using these ideas which will further test the runtime and suggest extensions to MPI to support the rich messaging needed in this hybrid Grid-multicore environment.